What Is A Beta In Finance?

-The beta in finance is a financial metric that measures how sensitive is the stock price with respect to the change in the market price (index).
+The beta in finance is a financial metric that measures how sensitive is the stock price concerning the change in the market price (index).
 The Beta is used for measuring the systematic risks associated with the specific investment.
-In statistics, beta is the slope of the line which is obtained by regressing the returns of stock return with that of the market return
+In statistics, beta is the slope of the line, which is obtained by regressing the returns of stock return with that of the market return.

-The CAPM formula uses Beta as per the below formula –
+The CAPM formula uses beta value in finance as per the below formula –

-- Beta is the degree in which the company’s equity returns vary in comparison to the overall market.
+- Beta is the degree to which the company’s equity returns vary compared to the overall market.

 Beta of Apple = 0.032/0.015 = 2.13